 Western Spiritual Sculpture Figurative Abstract Realism

-Gib Singleton is the foremost Western and Biblical sculptor in America – and, many critics and collectors argue, the world.
-His work is represented in major museums from the Museum of Modern Art in New York to the Vatican Museum in Rome, as well as in the homes and offices of luminaries from actors to politicians to spiritual leaders.
+Gib Singleton was the foremost Western and Biblical bronze sculptor in the late 20th and early 21st century in America – and, many critics and collectors argue, the world.
+His work has been shown in major museums from the Museum of Modern Art in New York to Yad Vashem in Israel and the Vatican Museum in Rome, as well as in the homes and offices of luminaries from actors to politicians to spiritual leaders.

-Gib knew from his earliest days that he would be an artist, even though no one believed a poor kid from a hardscrabble farm in southeastern Missouri could achieve such a dream.
+Gib knew from his earliest days that he would be an artist, even though no one believed a sharecropper kid from the ‘bootheel’ of Missouri could achieve such a dream.
 With no money for supplies or lessons, Gib traced designs in the dirt with sticks, made sculptures out of mud and straw, and drew Christ figures in pencil on paper sacks.

 Gib’s trademark cowboy look emerged in early watercolors and acrylic paintings while he was still in high school, as did the first drawings of what would become his world renowned Biblical style.
-After high school Gib served a hitch in the US Army, put himself through college, earned a scholarship to the Chicago Art Institute, then won a Fulbright Fellowship to restore Renaissance art in Europe.
+After high school Gib served a hitch in the US Army, put himself through college, taught high school art, then won a Fulbright Fellowship to restore Renaissance art in Europe.
 He studied at the Accademia di Belle Arti in Florence, and was later recruited by the Vatican Workshop.

 Gib was driven to perfect his own art, and willing to pay the price of his quest.
-When he returned from Europe, he sold his work on the streets of New York, slept on beaches in Connecticut, and was often hungry.
+When he returned from Europe, he sold his work on the streets of New York City, slept on beaches in Connecticut, and was often hungry.

-While his fascination with the West led to the creation of such well known pieces as "Texas Ranger", "Black Jack Ketchum" and "Santa Fe Trail", Gib never lost his love of Biblical and devotional art.
-In fact, he contends there’s really no difference between the two.
+While his fascination with the West led to the creation of such well known pieces as ‘Texas Ranger’, ‘Black Jack Ketchum’ and ‘Santa Fe Trail’, Gib never lost his love of Biblical and devotional art.
+In fact, he contended there’s really no difference between the two.

-"Any time your subject is a human being," he says, "it’s a spiritual work.
+‘Any time your subject is a human being,’ he said, ‘it’s a spiritual work.
 You come into this world by yourself, and you go out by yourself, and nobody knows why that is.
 We all have those questions, regardless of how we label ourselves or what kind of outfit we’re wearing.
-I try to answer some of those questions in my work."
+I try to answer some of those questions in my work.’